Skip to content

 }

-Once you have a payment claim, you can use the API:
+Once you have a valid payment claim, you can use the API as described below.

 URL